Sandman Mystery Theatre: Dream

 The revival of the character was due in part to the success of a later, related character created by Neil Gaiman: Dream of the Endless, whose adventures were then being published under the title of The Sandman (hence the need for a more elaborate title for the older character's adventures).
 Dream made numerous cameo appearances in Wesley Dodds' dreams throughout the series.

 The two characters met briefly in a one-shot special, Sandman Midnight Theatre, co-written by Gaiman and Wagner.

 Reception

 In their review of Sandman Mystery Theatre #41–48, Wizard gave the series a 5 on a scale of 1 to 6, particularly praising the historical authenticity of the lingo and cultural norms, as well as the intricately developed characters, "horrific" villains, and unique atmosphere.
 Their one major criticism was that it is too difficult for new readers to follow what is going on if they begin reading the series in the middle of a story arc.

-New series
+2007 revival series

 DC published a new five-issue limited series, Sandman Mystery Theatre: Sleep of Reason, set in 2007 and featuring a new character taking up the Sandman mantle.